Life Insurance: Questions & Answers

 How Does Group Term Life Insurance Work?

 Group Term Life Insurance is an annually renewable term insurance.
 Coverage is issued by an insurance carrier (New York Life Insurance Company) to a policyholder (WAEPA) for the purpose of insuring the policyholder’s members.
-The economies of scale provide for exclusive premiums.
+This allows for group rates for each policy issued under a single contract and, as a result, rates are typically lower.

 How Are Group Term Life Insurance Benefits Paid?